Facebook’s Spark AR Studio allows anyone to create augmented reality filters and effects for Instagram Stories.

 While the Spark AR Studio platform has been open to everyone, if you wanted your custom AR effects to go live on Instagram, you had to be accepted as part of the closed beta program.

-But this summer, Instagram effects will be open to anyone who wants to create and share stories filters using Spark AR Studio!
 This is a huge deal and an exciting opportunity for artists, brands, influencers, and everyday people to get creative and learn how to make their imagination a reality using AR.

 AR on Instagram has enormous potential as a marketing tool (something we’ll discuss in just a minute), but it’s still massively underused.